daniagudelos/daniagudelos.github.io/content/engineering/signing-flavored-android.md

 type: "featured"
 ---

-# Signing android flavors with different keys

-## Problem
+Do you have different android flavors and want to assign a different signing key to each one?
+This post is for you.

+# An example problem

-Imagine you have a mobile application delivered with different display shapes and color schemes according to the client.
-Each combination of display configuration and color scheme requires different signing keys.
-This post provides an example on how to address that situation.
+Imagine you have a mobile application which displays different shapes and color schemes according to the client.
+Each combination of shape and color scheme requires different signing keys.

 If you are not familiar with flavoring, please read the [Android Documentation](https://developer.android.com/studio/build/build-variants#product-flavors) first, so you can